SAP-archive/teched2021-DAT162/exercises/ex4/README.md

-# Exercise 4 - Consolidation
+# Exercise 4 - Mass Change

 In this exercise, we will create...